jbelmont/unix-programming-and-regular-expressions-workshop/docs/working-with-fields.md

 awk -F ',' '$2 ~ /Hamburger/ { total += $3 } END { print "total: ", total }' data/orders.txt
 ```

-This awk program sets `,` as field delimiter and then searches in the second field for the pattern `Hamburger` and then it creates variable `total` that sums up 3rd field which is the price and then prints the total in the end.
+This awk program sets `,` as field delimiter and then searches in the second field for the pattern `Hamburger` and then it creates variable `total` that sums up 3rd field which is the price and then prints the total in the end for any Mat.

 ```bash
 ./scripts/working-with-fields/bank_statement.sh data/bank_statement.csv